- The Fiscal

 - What You

 The U.S. Federal Reserve has significantly ramped up its holdings of Treasury securities as part of a broader effort to counteract the economic impact of the coronavirus (COVID-19) pandemic.
-In fact, measured in dollars, the Federal Reserve currently holds more Treasury notes and bonds than ever before in its history.
+In fact, measured in dollars, the Federal Reserve currently holds more Treasury notes and bonds than ever before.

 Beginning in mid-March 2020, the Federal Reserve initiated an aggressive policy of quantitative easing — which involves the purchase of government securities, corporate bonds, and other financial instruments — with the aim of keeping interest rates low and injecting cash into the economy.

-As of January 13, 2021, the Federal Reserve has a portfolio totaling $7.3 trillion in assets, an increase of about $2.7 trillion from the $4.7 trillion total on March 18, 2020.
-Longer-term Treasury notes and bonds (excluding inflation-indexed securities) comprise about two-thirds of that expansion, with holdings of those two types of securities increasing from $2.2 trillion on March 18, 2020, to 4.0 trillion on January 13, 2021 — an increase of 87 percent.
+As of April 14, 2021, the Federal Reserve has a portfolio totaling $7.8 trillion in assets, an increase of about $3.1 trillion from the $4.7 trillion total on March 18, 2020.
+Longer-term Treasury notes and bonds (excluding inflation-indexed securities) comprise over two-thirds of that expansion, with holdings of those two types of securities increasing from $2.2 trillion on March 18, 2020, to $4.3 trillion on April 14, 2021 — or a 98 percent increase.

 The Federal Reserve’s purchase of longer-term Treasury securities is part of their efforts to support the economy through quantitative easing.
 Those purchases inject money into the economy to lower interest rates and therefore encourage lending and investment.
 Such efforts by the Federal Reserve help mitigate the economic fallout from the pandemic along with spending on safety net programs such as unemployment compensation and other programs created to provide aid to sectors of the economy hit hardest by the pandemic.